sanbhat/effective_java_in_nutshell/README.md

 * Also, its good to *cache* the hash value for **immutable** objects, if computing it is costly.
 * We should not exclude significant objects from the computation of hashcode value, just in the name of performance!
 This might cause significant performance later, when we use the objects in Hash based data structures.
 * Avoid documenting the *expected value* from the `hashCode()` method, which might lead clients, to write specific logic depending on the *expected* result of the `hashCode` method.
 This might prevent further improvements to the hashing methodology later.

+### Override toString()

+The default implementation of `toString()` in `Object` class gives a value with the format `<class-name>@<hexadecimal-representation-of-hashcode>`

+* Providing a good `toString()` implementation makes our class pleasent to use
+* `toString()` method if practical, should return all the interesting information contained in the object
+* The documentation of `toString()` method should clearly specify, if the method returns the values in a particular **format** or not.
+If the method maintains a format, then changing it later might be difficult as many clients may already been consuming the values in that format.
+* One should always provide programmatic access to all the information contained in the value returned by `toString()` method of the object - This will make the code robust, as client will not try to get those information by parsing `toString()` value which can have unreliable format.